 The vanilla and almond extracts gave this coffee cake a marvelous flavor.

-Peach Custard Coffee Cake is a scrumptious recipe that’s great for special breakfasts or brunches.
+Peach Custard Coffee Cake is a scrumptious recipe that’s great for special occasion breakfasts or brunches.
 If you want to make this after peach season ends, I recommend using canned or frozen peaches.